If you're wondering what is Web 3, this is the place to be.

 Being around for 3 decades, the internet has gone through multiple stages of evolution.
 With each evolution comes new tools and applications relevant to modern-day users, leading us to Web 3.0.

 The first generation of the web is called Web 1.0.
 As the earliest version of the internet, it is known as the “read-only web”.
 As its name implies, web users can look up facts and information and read upon it.
 Websites were basic and had very limited functions.

 When it comes to Web 1.0, there is a lack of interactions that takes place between online internet content and internet users.
 Sites are not interactive and there are no contributions, alterations, or impacts that can be made by the average website visitor.
 Most common from the 1990s to 2005, Web 1.0 connected information with users.

-The next stages of the internet will be on public blockchains.
-Blockchains are distributed databases, shared among a number of computer networks.
-Web 3.0 is decentralized, meaning there is no ‘central authority’.
-How is this possible?
-Because with Web 3.0, information is stored in multiple locations concurrently.
-Additionally, being trustless and permissionless, anybody can interact with the web without permission from a middleman.
-Trustless data is also gives users the freedom to interact with the web privately or publicly without having to put their trust in a middleman.
+The future stages of the internet will be built on public blockchains.
+Blockchains are distributed databases that are shared among a number of computer networks.
+Web 3.0 is decentralized, which means there is no central authority.
+This is possible because with Web 3.0, information is stored in multiple locations concurrently.

 Advantages of Web 3.0